Debanhi Escobar: man denies being ‘El Jaguar’ and asks to be released from the case

 (Also: Debanhi Escobar: no one checked the motel’s cisterns, according to the Prosecutor’s Office)

-A few days ago, and in relation to the subject, the term “El Jaguar” began to circulate on social networks, which would be the nickname of a man who would allegedly be involved in the event.
+A few days ago, and in relation to the subject, the term began to circulate on social networks ‘El Jaguar’, which would be the nickname of a man who would allegedly be involved in the event.
 The novelty came from an alleged conversation between the teenager’s friends and in which they would have mentioned it.

+However, the man allegedly linked to that alias, identified as Gustavo Isidoro Soto Miranda, broke the silence through a post he shared on his TikTok account, in which he denied having that nickname.

 He also stated that he was nicknamed ‘El King Kong’, and shared other videos with which he tried to show that on April 9 at dawn, the day of Escobar’s disappearance, he was not even in Mexico but in Corpus Christi, Texas, United States.